JesseGauntlet/costcrawl/README.md

 # Costco Sameday Crawler

-A Python script to crawl Costco's sameday delivery produce section and save product information to a CSV file.
+A Python script to crawl Costco's sameday delivery sections and save product information to a CSV file.
+Supports multiple departments and categories.

 ## Requirements